 How can I get a legal separation without a lawyer?

-It is possible to get a legal separation without a lawyer by filing the necessary paperwork with the court and following the specific legal requirements in your jurisdiction.
-However, it is recommended to at least consult with a lawyer to ensure that your rights and interests are protected.
+It is possible to get a legal separation without a lawyer by filing the necessary paperwork with the court and following the specific legal requirements in the relevant jurisdiction; this reflects how to get a legal separation without a lawyer.
+Pro se litigants must still comply with statutes and rules of civil procedure, including service of process (e.g., Cal.
+Civ.
+Proc.
+Code §§ 413.10–417.40; N.Y.
+C.P.L.R.
+308).
+As a practical matter, it is advisable to at least consult with a lawyer to ensure that rights and interests are protected.

 What are the requirements for a legal separation without a lawyer?